Find your perfect match

-How long is Too Long Without Sex in A Relationship?
+How Long is Too Long Without Sex in A Relationship?

 13 min read

-How long is Too Long Without Sex in A Relationship?
+How Long is Too Long Without Sex in A Relationship?

 'Are we having enough sex?'
 'How much sex should I be having?'
 'Why don't we have sex anymore?'